Medically reviewed by Drugs.com. Last updated on Mar 3, 2022.

-Pain from this surgery generally is mild but may continue for several days or weeks.
-Your doctor may prescribe pain medication for a limited period after surgery.
-After that, your doctor may advise you to take over-the-counter (OTC) painkillers, such as acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin IB, others) to relieve discomfort.
+Pain from this surgery generally is mild but might continue for several days or weeks.
+Your doctor might prescribe pain medication for a limited period after surgery.
+After that, your doctor might advise you to take nonprescription pain medicine, such as acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin IB, others) to relieve discomfort.

 Lifestyle and home remedies

-- Take over-the-counter painkillers, such as acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin IB, others).
+- Take nonprescription pain medicine, such as acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin IB, others).